 - the Workforce Data Quality Initiative (WDQI) under the Employment and Training Administration,

-- the Workforce Data Quality Campaign (WDQC),
+- the Workforce Data Quality Campaign (WDQC) under the National Skills Coalition,

 - the State Data Sharing (SDS) Initiative from the Center for Regional Economic Competitiveness (CREC), and